rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 For more information on Grafana and its capabilities, visit the [Grafana website](https://grafana.com/grafana).

-#### Logging into Grafana
+#### Accessing Grafana

-To view your cluster or project analytics in Grafana, you must log into the Grafana instance that Rancher creates for the object.
 When you configure monitoring for either a cluster or project, Rancher automatically creates a link to access its newly deployed Grafana instance.
 Use this link to view monitoring data for the cluster or project.

 ##### Grafana and Authentication

 When you deploy Prometheus to a cluster or project, Rancher automatically creates a Grafana instance for the object.
 Rancher determines which users can access the new Grafana instance, as well as the objects they can view within it, by validating them against cluster or project membership.
 Users that hold membership for the object will be able to access its Grafana instance.
 In other words, users' access in Grafana mirrors their access in Rancher.

-##### Grafana: Logging in for Clusters
+##### Grafana: Accessing for Clusters

-To log into an instance of Grafana displays monitoring analytics for a cluster, browse to the cluster's `system` project and open **Catalog Apps**.
+To access an instance of Grafana displays monitoring analytics for a cluster, browse to the cluster's `system` project and open **Catalog Apps**.
 From the `cluster-monitoring` catalog app, click the `/index.html` link.
 Remember, you view data for your cluster by navigating to the cluster's `system` _project_, which is a little un-intuitive, considering you want to view cluster data.

-##### Grafana: Logging in for Projects
+##### Grafana: Accessing for Projects

-To log into an instance of Grafana that's monitoring a project, browse to the applicable cluster and project.
+To access an instance of Grafana that's monitoring a project, browse to the applicable cluster and project.
 Then open **Catalog Apps**.
 From the `project-monitoring` catalog app, click the `/index.html` link.

+#### Manage Grafana

+To manage your cluster or project Grafana, by default, you can sign into it by using `admin/admin`.
+For security, you should change the default password after first login.

+The preset Grafana dashboards are imported via [Grafana provisioning mechanism](http://docs.grafana.org/administration/provisioning/#dashboards), so you cannot modify them directly.
+A workaround, for now, is to clone the origin and then modify the new copy.

 ## Cluster Metrics